vipulchib/aws-cloudformation/README.md

            - VPC-${ID}-IGW
            - {ID: !Ref ID}
       ```
-      A. We will create a Resource to Attach the Internet Gateway and we will name it **AttachIGW**.
+      D. We will create a Resource to Attach the Internet Gateway and we will name it **AttachIGW**.
 For *'VpcId'* section
      of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
 Similarly for
      *'InternetGatewayId'* section of the Properties we will reference the *'AristaVPCIGW'* Parameter we previously defined.
       ```